 |Shiva Golden crown darshan||4.30 pm to 5 pm|

-Love traveling to spiritual places?
+Love travelling to spiritual places?
 Here’s one personal recommendation for you crafted to make sure you don’t have any problems while traveling: Travel to the spiritual capital of India – Varanasi (Banaras)

 3. Grishneshwar Jyotirlinga

 Grishneshwar is the last of the twelve Jyotirlinga temples in India.
 It is situated in Verul in Aurangabad.
 “Grishneshwar” translates to Lord of compassion.
 This temple underwent several renovations after it was mostly demolished during the Sultanate’s rule in the 14th century.
 The main deity is the Shivling which faces towards the east.

 There is a statue of Nandi, the vehicle of Lord Shiva in the court hall of the temple.
 Grishneshwar temple is also credited as the smallest Jyotirlinga temple in the list of Jyotirlingas in Maharashtra.
 Most tourists who visit the famous UNESCO site, Ellora Caves, make sure to visit this temple.
 This is because the temple is located only a couple of kilometres away from Ellora caves.
 So, Grishneshwar temple is also one of the popular temples in the list of Jyotirlingas in Maharashtra.